asophila/videodedup/README.md

 3. **Adjust Thresholds**
    - Lower `--similarity-threshold` for more matches (may increase false positives)
    - Increase `--duration-threshold` for videos with slight duration differences

+4. **CRC Detection**
+   - CRC-based detection is enabled by default for instant exact match detection
+   - Use `--skip-crc` if you only want to find similar videos, not exact duplicates
+   - CRC detection is extremely fast and can significantly reduce processing time

 ### ImageDeDup Tips